harness/developer-hub/release-notes/internal-developer-portal.md

 <!-- Jan 11, 2024 -->

 🎉 Happy New Year to all our fantastic users! 🎉
-Since it's the first release of the year, we've wrapped up some interesting features for you, including a new Devtools Plugin and revamped RBAC roles.
+Since it's the first release of the year, we've wrapped up some interesting features for you, including a new Devtools Plugin and revamped access control permissions.

 - **Docs:** [Configuring Layout of IDP Catalog pages](https://developer.harness.io/docs/internal-developer-portal/get-started/layout-deepdive) [Role-based access control (RBAC)](https://developer.harness.io/docs/internal-developer-portal/rbac/resources-roles)